athletics/AdManager/README.md

 **Default:** `false`

 **Description:** This enables/disables dynamic insertion.
-If set to `false`, AdManager will expect a `<div>` container on the page with an `data` attribute that corresponds to the id declared in the Inventory object.
+If set to `false`, AdManager will expect a container on the page with the `data-ad-unit` attribute value that corresponds to the slot name defined in the Inventory object.

 [:arrow_up:](#inventory-1)